JOIN LOGIN JOIN

 Origins & Early Life: The Heart of a Primarch

-His origins on the volcanic world of Nocturne shaped him into the leader he would become, a figure of strength and resilience unlike any other.
+His origins on the volcanic world of Nocturne shaped him into the leader he would become.

 Life on Nocturne: Forged in Fire

 Life on Nocturne toughened him, forging a will that refused to break.
-From a young age, Vulkan displayed an uncanny ability to master the forge, crafting weapons and tools that surpassed anything the people of Nocturne had ever seen.
-The harsh landscape bred warriors, and Vulkan rose to become the greatest among them.
+From a young age, Vulkan mastered the forge, crafting weapons and tools that surpassed anything his people had seen.

 Meeting the Emperor: A Trial of Strength

 Everything changed when the Emperor arrived.
-Unlike some of the other Primarchs, who resisted or distrusted the Emperor upon their first encounter, Vulkan’s meeting with the Master of Mankind was almost legendary.
-In true Vulkan fashion, their bond was tested through a grand challenge—one that involved hunting a massive fire drake native to Nocturne.
+Vulkan’s meeting with the Master of Mankind is the kind of legend 40k writers love: tested through a grand challenge that involved hunting a massive fire drake native to Nocturne.

-Both men set out on their hunt, but after slaying the beast, Vulkan carried his kill back to town, showing his strength and endurance.
-The Emperor, impressed by his sense of honor and commitment to his people, revealed his true identity and welcomed Vulkan into the ranks of the Great Crusade.
+After slaying the beast, Vulkan carried his kill back to town, showing strength and endurance.
+The Emperor, impressed by his honor and commitment to his people, revealed his identity and welcomed Vulkan into the Great Crusade.

 Vulkan’s Leadership During the Great Crusade